HOW IMPORTANT IS THE GUT MICROBIOME?

 - Are you frequently constipated (less than 2-3 bowel movements per day; that is the number of meals you ate the day before)?

-- Do you have any digestive complaints like; constipation, diarrhea, gas, bloating, burping, acid reflux, GERD, IBS?
+- Do you have any digestive complaints such as: constipation, diarrhea, gas, bloating, burping, acid reflux, GERD, IBS?

 - Do you have food intolerances, sensitivities, or allergies?